 The 2019 Festival will be held on Saturday, March 30, 2019.
 The Festival returns to the Upper St. Clair Theater with a new performance start time of 2:00 PM.

-Festival Band registration is now open!
+Festival Band registration is now closed as of February 10, 2019!

 There will be a festival band made up of area musicians again this year; there will be a rehearsal in the morning before the festival.
 More details are available on the Festival Band page.
 Download our flyer!